jmcdo29/nestjs-spelunker/README.md

 The edges can certainly be transformed into formats more suitable for other visualization tools.
 And the graph can be traversed with other strategies.

-NOTE: Circular dependencies are currently, naively dealt with by arbitrarily ending recursion at a depth of 20.

 ## Debug Mode

 Every now again again you may find yourself running into problems where Nest can't resolve a provider's dependencies.
 The `SpelunkerModule` has a `debug` method that's meant to help out with this kind of situation.